 Initialization contributes to the reduction of uncertainty and to predicting subpolar SST amplitude (Borchert et al., 2021).
 Yet, skill in predicting the AMV is not always translated into equally successful predictions of temperature and precipitation over the nearby land and ocean regions (Langehaug et al., 2017).
-This might be related to systematic model errors in the simulation of the spatial and temporal structure of the AMV and too weak associated teleconnections (see Section 3.7.7), and also to the larger noise in regional land variables compared to the AMV index.
+This might be related to systematic model errors in the simulation of the spatial and temporal structure of the AMV and too weak associated teleconnections (Section 3.7.7), and also to the larger noise in regional land variables compared to the AMV index.
 However, AMV predictions can be used as proxies to predict other variables such as precipitation over Western Europe and Eurasia and SAT over Mediterranean, northern Europe and northeast Asia (Årthun et al., 2018; Borchert et al., 2019; Ruggieri et al., 2021) whose relationship with North Atlantic SST is robust in observations, but not well captured in climate models.